220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   Primary key: denotes that this column is a primary key
 -   Foreign key: denotes that this column is pointing to an attribute on another table
 -   Default: creates a default value if now is given
--   Serial: the old way to implement an auto generated primary key
--   Indentity: the new way to create a primary key automatically

 # Other Notible Keywords